 GM likely to announce SUVs, jobs at Tenn. plant

-DETROIT (AP) — General Motors and government officials are expected to announce new vehicles and jobs Wednesday at a factory in Spring Hill, Tennessee.
+DETROIT (AP) — General Motors and government officials are expected to announce new vehicles and jobs Wednesday at a sprawling factory complex in Spring Hill, Tennessee.

-GM says an announcement is scheduled for Wednesday at the plant.
-It's likely to get new Cadillac and GMC crossover SUVs in addition to its current product, the Chevrolet Equinox.
+An announcement is scheduled for Wednesday morning at the plant, which is likely to get new Cadillac and GMC crossover SUVs in addition to its current product, the Chevrolet Equinox.

-Neither GM nor Gov. Bill Haslam's office would comment.
-But the state said in a July news release that a nearby company was expanding to make parts for new GMC and Cadillac vehicles at Spring Hill.
+Neither GM nor Haslam's office would comment ahead of the announcement, but the state said in a July 11 news release that a nearby company was expanding to make parts for new GMC and Cadillac vehicles at Spring Hill.

-In 2011, GM said it would invest millions in the plant and create 1,200 more jobs.
+In 2011, GM said it would invest millions in the Spring Hill plant and create 1,200 more jobs.
 The 6.9 million-square-foot former Saturn complex now employs 1,615 hourly and 338 salaried workers, plus another 391 who work for parts suppliers.